 In the event of a VAT rate change, a retailer may display a notice or fix a label to a catalogue to inform you about the new rate for 28 days after the change of rate.

 Comparing the unit price can give an indication of which product or sized container gives the best value for money.
 When comparing unit prices, the price per 100 grams or millilitres has to be multiplied by ten in order to compare it with the unit price per kilogram or litre.
-Sometimes a larger pack has a higher unit price and so is not the best value for money.
+Sometimes a larger pack has a higher unit price and is not, therefore, the best value for money.

 BUYING OR SELLING FOREIGN CURRENCY